-I’m an associate professor in the Department of Communication at University of Illinois at Chicago.
+I’m a professor in the Department of Communication at University of Illinois at Chicago.
 My research focuses on examining how new forms of communication and technology mediate various social institutions and cultural practices.
 My work on online privacy, cyber nationalism, digital cultural production, digital infrastructure and platform, and other related topics have been published in leading journals in the broad interdisciplinary field of communication, including Journal of Communication, New Media & Society, Information, Communication & Society, Mass Communication & Society, Journalism Studies, Asian Journal of Communication, and Chinese Journal of communication.

 I earned my Ph.D. in Media, Technology, & Society from Northwestern University and held visiting and fellowship appointments with the University of Freiburg (2023), the University of Copenhagen (2020), and London School of Economics and Political Science (2015).
 Over the years, my research has been enriched by my interdisciplinary and international collaborative networks and supported by many prestigious research institutes including Chiang Ching-kuo foundation, Kaifeng Foundation, Social Science Research Council, U.S. 21-Century Institute, UIC’s Institute of Public Civic Engagement, the Institute for the Humanities, and Institute for Research on Race and Public Policy.